-Community Wellness Response Team (CWRT), formerly Wellness Crisis Call Center and Response Team, aims to safely de-escalate crises, provide service linkage in a community-based model to decrease criminalization of mental health and homelessness.
+Community Wellness Response Team (CWRT) - The CWRT aims to safely de-escalate crises, provide service linkage in a community-based model to decrease criminalization of mental health and homelessness.
 CWRT includes services to address mental health and/or substance use challenges and meet wellness, healing, prevention, resilience, support and treatment needs.
 CWRT mental health counselor and a peer with lived experience, receives Mobile Response Requests from 988 that may benefit from in-person de-escalation services, assess needs and risks, and create safety plans.
 This includes identifying and leveraging individual strengths and natural supports; coordinating with existing Mental Health Plan (MHP) and Substance Use Prevention and Treatment (SUPT) providers as appropriate; linking to ongoing services; voluntary transport to urgent/emergency resources and accessing Mobile Crisis Support Teams or other emergency responders when necessary.